GingerCam/Nightmare/README.md

 # Nightmare
  Cyber securiy tool written in python3

+ Written by GingerCam

  # Features (in the future)
--Rogue access point with dns spoofing, Captive Portal, sniffing and spoofing
+-Rogue access point with dns spoofing, Captive Portal(done), sniffing and spoofing

 -Hash cracking with John the ripper and hashcat

 -Metasploit Framework Shortcut

 -Brute forcing serivces with hydra

 -Pass a .ghost file with config to Nightmare, like wifipumpkin3